voxel51/fiftyone/docs/index.rst

 .. rubric:: :doc:`FiftyOne Core Library<user_guide/basics>`:

-The **core library** provides a lightweight and structured yet dynamic dataset representation.
+The **Core Library** provides a lightweight and structured yet dynamic dataset representation.
 Efficiently query and manipulate your dataset by adding custom tags, model predictions and more.::
     import fiftyone as fo